Putting Calgary First

-- Post any information that could harm The City’s or my reputation including selfies of me in my work uniform.
+- Post any information that could harm The City’s or your reputation including selfies in your work uniform.

-- Use information I have access to at work for the benefit of someone I have a personal relationship with.
+- Use information you have access to at work for the benefit of someone you have a personal relationship with.

-- Identify myself as a City employee when I communicate my personal or outside interests publicly.
+- Identify yourself as a City employee when you communicate your personal or outside interests publicly.

-- Use my position, authority or influence to benefit myself, a relative, group I support or someone with whom I have a personal relationship.
+- Use your position, authority, or influence to benefit yourself, a relative, a group you support, or someone with whom you have a personal relationship.

-- Ask for, or accept, any discount that a vendor may have negotiated with The City when I am purchasing something for my personal use.
+- Ask for, or accept, any discount that a vendor may have negotiated with The City when you are purchasing something for your personal use.